 Herculite: High-Quality American Made Fabrics

-Herculite started manufacturing high-quality fabrics in the in the United States more than 60 years ago.
-An early innovator in synthetic fabrics, we went on to become a leading producer of rugged, high-tech textiles for numerous industries.
-Herculite was founded on using advanced science, rigorous standards and testing, and a little grit in order to make high-quality products.
-We continue to be an industry leader, all while producing American-made products for global suppliers and fabricators.
+Herculite began producing high-quality fabrics in the United States over 60 years ago.
+As a pioneer in synthetic fabrics, we evolved into a leading manufacturer of durable, high-tech textiles for various industries.
+Herculite was established on utilizing advanced science, maintaining rigorous standards and testing, and applying a bit of determination to create superior products.
+We remain an industry leader, consistently delivering American-made products to global suppliers and fabricators.